NayanDZ/CS/README.md

 # Cloud Computing and Security
-Cliud Computing is Internet based computing where shared resources, software, and information provided to computers and other devices on demand.
+Cloud Computing is Internet based computing where shared resources, software, and information provided to computers and other devices on demand.

 Deployment models of cloud computing
 - Saas(Software as  service)